jiaxian-lin/foREST-experiment-data/README.md

 ### WordPress

+the Bugs we found in WordPress caught by the server and returned the error reason

 #### foREST

-DELETE /tags/{id}         rest trash not supported
+DELETE /tags/{id} ------ use the correct id and the rest trash not supported

-POST /users               use existed user email
+POST /users ------ use existed user email

-DELETE /categories/{id    rest trash not supported
+DELETE /categories/{id} ------ use the correct id rest trash not supported

 #### EvoMaster